 |RAID 0||This level is strictly for performance.
 It stripes the data across all the drives to combine the total read and write speed of all the drives added to the array and gives you 100% of the total capacity of the drives.
 This level provides no protection against drive failure; if one drive in the array fails all data is lost.
 This should not be used if data loss on the array is not acceptable.|

 |RAID 1||This level is known as mirroring.
 This array stores all data on each disk for improved fault tolerance.
 This level doesn’t improve performance as it is generally slower than the fastest drive.
 However, this is the lowest level optimal when data loss is unacceptable.|

 You should now have a basic understanding of how RAID works and the various levels of RAID.
-There are more RAID levels than what is covered in this article, however, most of the levels not covered are obsolete or not available on common hardware or software.
-Keep in mind using a RAID is not a substitute for backups, It will help prevent downtime caused by hardware failure however backups should always be made regularly.
+There are more RAID levels than what is covered in this article.
+However, most of the levels not covered are obsolete or not available on common hardware or software.
+Keep in mind using a RAID is not a substitute for backups, but it will help prevent downtime caused by hardware failure however backups should always be made regularly.

 Looking to set up even more redundancy?
 Check out this guide on dedicated backup storage!